kuba--/zip/README.md

 * [The V Programming Language](https://github.com/vlang/v): Simple, fast, safe, compiled.
 For developing maintainable software.
 * [TIC-80](https://github.com/nesbox/TIC-80): TIC-80 is a FREE and OPEN SOURCE fantasy computer for making, playing and sharing tiny games.
 * [Urho3D](https://github.com/urho3d/Urho3D): Urho3D is a free lightweight, cross-platform 2D and 3D game engine implemented in C++ and released under the MIT license.
 Greatly inspired by OGRE and Horde3D.
-* [Vcpkg](https://github.com/microsoft/vcpkg): Vcpkg helps you manage C and C++ libraries on Windows, Linux and MacOS.
 * [and more...](https://grep.app/search?q=kuba--/zip)